-64. Cancellation of tenders
+(14) Cancellation of tenders

-- (a) An organ of state may, before the award of a tender, cancel a tender invitation if- - (i) due to changed circumstances, there is no longer a need for the goods or services specified in the invitation; - (ii) funds are no longer available to cover the total envisaged expenditure; - (iii) no acceptable tender is received; - (iv) negotiating a fair market price has failed; or - (v) there is a material irregularity in the tender process. - (b) The decision to cancel a tender invitation in terms of subsection (a) must be published in the same manner in which the original tender invitation was advertised.
+- (a) An organ of state may, before the award of a tender, cancel a tender invitation if- - (i) due to changed circumstances, there is no longer a need for the goods or services specified in the invitation; - (ii) funds are no longer available to cover the total envisaged expenditure; - (iii) no acceptable tender is received; or - (iv) there is a material irregularity in the tender process. - (b) The decision to cancel a tender invitation in terms of subsection (a) must be published in the same manner in which the original tender invitation was advertised.

-2. BID ADJUDICATION COMMITTEES
+29. BID ADJUDICATION COMMITTEES